What is company culture?

 2. Opinions about company culture

-- What do you think are three things companies should do to boost morale?
+- What are three things companies should do to boost morale?

 - How would you describe the ideal corporate culture?